dannykap/diger/README.md

     - Update the remote lambdas to mirror the trigger event when the local machine is in active debugging

 ## PREREQUISITES
-* Programmatic access to an AWS account containing a Lambda whose code that can be executed on a local machine.
+* Programmatic access to an AWS account containing a Lambda with code that can be executed on a local machine.

 ## HOW TO INSTALL
 * Install : `npm i -g nld ts-node typescript`